adambard/learnxinyminutes-docs/matlab.html.markdown

 %     1     2     3

-A(:, [3 1 2]) %Rearrange the columns of original matrix
+[A ; A] % Concatenation of matrices (vertically)
 %ans =

-%     3     1     2
-%    42     4     5
-%     9     7     8

-A(1, :) =[] %Delete the first row of the matrix

-size(A) % ans = 3 3

-A' % Transpose the matrix

-[A ; A] % Concatenation of matrices
-%ans =

 %     1     2     3
 %     4     5    42
 %     7     8     9
 %     1     2     3
 %     4     5    42
 %     7     8     9

+[A , A] % Concatenation of matrices (horizontally)

+%ans =

+%     1     2     3     1     2     3
+%     4     5    42     4     5    42
+%     7     8     9     7     8     9

+A(:, [3 1 2]) % Rearrange the columns of original matrix
+%ans =

+%     3     1     2
+%    42     4     5
+%     9     7     8

+size(A) % ans = 3 3

+A(1, :) =[] % Delete the first row of the matrix

+A' % Hermitian transpose the matrix
+% (the transpose, followed by taking complex conjugate of each element) transpose(A) % Transpose the matrix, without taking complex conjugate

-%Element by Element Arithmetic VS Matrix Arithmetic
-A * B % Matrix multiplication
+% Element by Element Arithmetic vs. Matrix Arithmetic A * B % Matrix multiplication
 A .* B % Multiple each element in A by its corresponding element in B

-%Plotting
+% Plotting
-x = 0:.10:2*pi % Creates a vector that starts at 0 and ends at 2*pi with increments of .1
+x = 0:.10:2*pi; % Creates a vector that starts at 0 and ends at 2*pi with increments of .1
-y = sin(x)
+y = sin(x);
 plot(x,y)
 xlabel('x axis')
 ylabel('y axis')
 title('Plot of y = sin(x)')
 axis([0 2*pi -1 1]) % x range from 0 to 2*pi, y range from -1 to 1
-plot(x,y1,’-’,x,y2,’--’,x,y3,’:’) % For multiple functions on one plot
+plot(x,y1,'-',x,y2,'--',x,y3,':'') % For multiple functions on one plot grid on % Show grid; turn off with 'grid off'

+axis square % Makes the current axes region square axis equal % Set aspect ratio so data units are the same in every direction

+scatter(x, y); % Scatter-plot
-% .mat files
+hist(x); % Histogram

+z = sin(x);
+plot3(x,y,z); % 3D line plot

+pcolor(A) % Heat-map of matrix: plot as grid of rectangles, coloured by value contour(A) % Contour plot of matrix mesh(A) % Plot as a mesh surface

+h = figure	%C reate new figure object, with handle f figure(h) %M akes the figure corresponding to handle h the current figure

+% Properties can be set and changed through a figure handle h = plot(x, y);
+set(h, 'Color', 'r')
+% 'y' yellow; 'm' magenta, 'c' cyan, 'r' red, 'g' green, 'b' blue, 'w' white, 'k' black set(h, 'LineStyle', '--')
+ % '--' is solid line, '---' dashed, ':' dotted, '-.' dash-dot, 'none' is no line
+get(h, 'LineStyle')

-% Save the variables in your Workspace
+% Variables can be saved to .mat files save('myFileName.mat') % Save the variables in your Workspace load('myFileName.mat') % Load saved variables into Workspace

-%M-file Scripts
+% M-file Scripts
-%A script file is an external file that contains a sequence of statements.
+% A script file is an external file that contains a sequence of statements.
-%Better than typing your code in the Command Window
+% They let you avoid repeatedly typing the same code in the Command Window
-%Have .m extensions
+% Have .m extensions

-%M-file Functions
+% M-file Functions
+% Like scripts, and have the same .m extension
-%Programs that accept inputs and return an output
+% But can accept input arguments and return an output
-%Have .m extensions
+% Also, they have their own workspace (ie. different variable scope)
-% double_input.m - naming your ,m file the same as you call it in the file is required function output = double_input(x)
+% double_input.m - .m file name must be same as function name in file function output = double_input(x)
 	%double_input(x) returns twice the value of x output = 2*x;
 end
 double_input(6) % ans = 12

+% You can also have subfunctions and nested functions.
+% Subfunctions are in the same file as the primary function, and can only be
+% called from within that function.
+Nested functions are defined within another
+% functions, and have access to both its workspace and their own workspace.

-%User input
+% User input
 a = input('Enter the value: ')

-%Reading in data
+% Reading in data
 fopen(filename)

-%Output
+% Output
-disp(a) % Print out the value of variable a disp('Hello World') % Print out a string fprintf % More control display to Command Window
+disp(a) % Print out the value of variable a disp('Hello World') % Print out a string fprintf % Print to Command Window with more control

-%Conditional statements
+% Conditional statements
 if a > 15
 	disp('Greater than 15')
 elseif a == 23